dqops/dqo/docs/checks/column/custom_sql/sql-condition-passed-percent-on-column.md

 # sql condition passed percent on column data quality checks

-Column level check that ensures that a set percentage of rows passed a custom SQL condition (expression).
+A column-level check that ensures that a set percentage of rows passed a custom SQL condition (expression).

 ___